IsolatedSingularity/Cosmic-String-Signals/README.md

 ## Code Functionality

-The file *Cosmic String Extraction Statistics.py* builds the cosmic string signal from scratch as a finite density of energy radiating a certain temperature difference admist the 21cm background temperature map.
-This propagates through spacetime and traces out a wake which has the temperature gradient defined on its complex hull.
+*Cosmic String Extraction Statistics.py* builds the cosmic string signal from scratch as a finite density of energy radiating a certain temperature difference admist the 21cm background temperature map.
+This propagates through spacetime and traces out a wake which has the temperature gradient defined on its convex hull.
 Then using universe simulations done with 21cmFAST, the string signal is embedded in the primordial noise.
 Finally, to extract the dynamic signal we make use of statistics such as correlation functions, matched filters, and wavelets.
 The output are plots of these statistics when the signal of the string is detected in the noise.

+The report covering all the theory and code can be found in the main repository as a PDF file.

 ## Limitations